 - For day use activities such as hiking, picnicking, and fishing, the park is open dawn ’til dusk.
 The campgrounds are accessible 24 hours a day.

 - Dogs and other pets are allowed only on paved roads and in the campgrounds.
 Unfortunately they can not explore any of the park’s trails.

 - Poison Oak can be found throughout the park.
 Be aware of your surroundings and stay on the trail to avoid contact!

-- There is a day use fee of $10.00 per vehicle per day.
-Payment must be in cash or check.
-There is a senior discount of $9.00 per vehicle per
+- There is a day use fee per vehicle per day.

 - Make sure you stay hydrated and use sunscreen while exploring.
-Temperatures in the summer can get up to the 90s.
+Temperatures in the summer can get up to the 90s or higher.